B.G 2.16

 na cāvidyāmānavidyamānayorutpattināśaniṣedhakoyaṃ ślokaḥ। pratyakṣavirodhāt। sanniti vyavahriyamāṇameva padārthasvarūpamutpatteḥ prāṅgnāśottaraṃ ca nāstīti sarvaloko vyavaharati। na ca viparyaye kiñcinmānam। idaṃ tu vākyamanyathāsiddham।

-Above hymn is not rejecting the creation of previously non-existing or rejecting the destruction of previously existing.
-This will be opposed to direct perception.
-"The object exists", "it is created", "it does not exist after destruction"–are the ways of dealing with objects daily by everyone.
-It is not trying to convey that such interactions are because of illusion.
+This verse does not negate the origination of the non-existent or the destruction of what is existent, because it contradicts direct perception.
+"The object exists", "it is created", "it does not exist after destruction" - are ways of dealing with objects daily by everyone.
+Thus, before origination and after destruction, entity is considered not to exist.
 The meaning of the sentence is altogether different.

 "ādyantayoḥ sarvakāryamasadeveti niścitam। yadyasanna viśeṣotra jāyate kotra jāyate॥ vyaktāvapi samaṃ yetadanavasthānyathā bhavet। evaṃ nāśepi boddhavyamatosanneva jāyate॥ tathāpyabhedānubhavāt kāryakāraṇayoḥ sadā। bhedasya cāviśeṣeṇa dehogāt kṣititāmiti॥ vyavahāro bhavedyasmādbalyevānubhavaḥ sadā॥"